mrHeavenli/monitor-managed-switch/README.md

 ```

 ## Does it work?
-Sometimes there is strange output, looking a bit like this:
-`./main.sh: 24: [: missing ]`
-You can check if the switch worked by using `wavemon`.
+You can check if the switch worked by using [wavemon](https://github.com/uoaerg/wavemon).
-Switching sometimes takes a few moments to register, so be a little patient.
+Please note that switching takes a few moments to register.
-If the change still hasn't been made, try running it again once or twice.
-If it doesn't work even then, please tell me.